chitvs/chitvs.github.io/content/projects/wordle-solver.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request on the Github repository.